Escobita/selenium/selenium-core/selenium-website/src/main/rst/10_contributing.rst

 You can help by...

-Answering questions in the forums_
+Answering Questions in the Forums_
 ----------------------------------
 We get a lot of questions and we have a great community to help answer them.
 If you could register and log into the forums_ to answer a question or two, that would be great!
 There are often some very basic questions that are easy to answer.

-Updating our website
+Updating our Website
 --------------------
 We have a lot of out-of-date information that needs to be tidied up on the site!
 Help by writing documentation, producing helpful diagrams, re-skinning the